lmas/akvarium/README.md

 > which simulates the flocking behaviour of birds.\
 > **Wikipedia**

-Using only three simple rules one is able to simulate emergent flocking behaviour that is mesmerising.
+Using only three simple rules one is able to simulate emergent flocking behaviour.
 The three rules are:

 ![rules]